 \section{It must be the Lorentz force}

 The physics is contained in Newton's second law of motion:

+the field evaluated at the position of the particle.
 The particle's momentum can be changed only by the Lorentz force.
 If the particle is moving exactly parallel to the field direction, the Lorentz force is zero, but it soon won't be.
 The field rotates along the particle's trajectory.
 This turns on and varies the Lorentz force, and gyration ensues.
 As the particle moves through the curving field, the Lorentz force rotates the particle's velocity back into alignment with the field.
 The rotation of the velocity vector is periodic but not symmetric about the field line.
 The offset is the curvature drift.
 The change in pitch angle is usually very small and in simulations it can look like the particle follows the field line exactly.

 Let's examine this for non-relativistic motion in a static nonuniform magnetic field.
 The Lorentz force varies along the trajectory due to a combination of changing velocity and changing magnetic field, and this drives an acceleration of the velocity vector: